Ehiremengold/Brownie-Lottery-smartcontract/README.md

 <!-- if this is decentralized why is there an admin? -->

-how do we want to test
+how do we want to test?
-`mainnet-fork`
 `development` with mocks
 `testnet`